yunussgultekiin/QuickRollCall/README.md

 # Quick Roll Call

 A full-stack attendance collection tool that lets instructors spin up short-lived roll call sessions, generate QR codes for attendees, and export results as a PDF.
-The project is optimised for local-first development: the frontend (React + Vite) and backend (Express + TypeScript) run as separate containers with Redis providing shared state.
+The project is optimised for local-first development: the frontend (React + Vite) and backend (Express + TypeScript) run as separate dev containers with Redis providing shared state.
 Subsequent deployment work will live on a dedicated Heroku branch, keeping `main` focused on local workflows.

 ## Table of Contents
 - [Features](#features)